 By Kent Roberts

-Cloud hosting is just one of four services we offer – we also offer managed, dedicated and HIPAA compliant hosting services.
+Cloud hosting is just one of four services we offer – we also offer managed, dedicated and HIPAA compliant database hosting services.